hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 of their path.
 Then the children of Dhritarashtra got hold of the kingdom.
 The five Pandava brothers had fled to the forest with their mother, Kunti.
-They lived there by begging, and went about in disguise giving themselves out as Brâhmana students.
+They lived there by begging, and went about in disguise giving themselves out as Brāhmana students.
 Many were the hardships and adventures they encountered in the wild forests, but their fortitude of mind, and strength, and valour made them conquer all dangers.
 So things went on until they came to hear of the approaching marriage of the